Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

  Changing, from '/opt/universal-server/us_web-x.y.z', the owner of release files to 'us-web-user' and their group to 'us-group'.
  (no auto-launch enabled)

-Note that the goal of that deployment phase is to start from a clean state, and as such it will try to stop any already running US-Web instance.
+Note that the goal of that deployment phase is to start from a clean state, and as such it will try to stop any already running US-Web instance (for all possible versions thereof).

-Then US-Web is fully deployed.
-Once properly configured, it will be able to be launched for good.
+Then US-Web is fully *deployed*.
+Once properly *configured*, it will be able to be *launched* for good.

 Some related information are specified below.